Podcast: Play in new window | Download (Duration: 41:05 — 25.0MB) | Embed

 John 15:20 ESV

 If we’re honest, we recognize the signs of the times.
-It won’t be long before every sold-out Christian/Jesus-lover will be insulted, falsely accused, and/or persecuted.
+It won’t be long before every sold-out Christian/Jesus-lover will be insulted, falsely accused, and persecuted.

-In this Beatitude, Jesus said people will persecute us for the sake of righteousness and Him.
+In this Beatitude, Jesus said people will persecute us for righteousness and Him.
 What does that mean?

 I’m sure you understand what Jesus meant.